All Episodes

 And of course, the stupid idiots in the media applaud this.

-So in the meantime, ATT is in 55 markets with LTE, and Verizon's in over 250.
+So in the meantime, AT ⁇ T is in 55 markets with LTE, and Verizon's in over 250.

 ATE would be competitive with Verizon on LTE if the merger had been approved.

-I'm not arguing for against the merge.
+I'm not arguing for or against the merger.

 I'm just pointing out none of this does Obama have a clue about.

-He had the slightest idea.
+He doesn't have slightest idea.

-Neither does Thomas Loopy Friedman.
+Neither does Thomas Lupe Friedman.

-They don't, they can't even consider all they can do is sit there and whine and moan at the iPhones made in China.
+All they can do is sit there and whine and moan at the iPhones made in China.

-Now manufacturing's important, but those jobs were never here.
+Now, manufacturing is important, but those jobs were never here.

 We're living the moment that I remember predicting in 1992 in the campaign Clinton Bush.

-Well, we're no longer predicting it's happened.
+Well, we're no longer predicting.

 We are living it.